balashiva0011/Python-Project-EDA-Data-Viz/README.md

 This project offers valuable insights into the New York Airbnb market, helping both guests and hosts make informed decisions.
 By using **EDA techniques**, we identified key trends and developed actionable recommendations.
 Future improvements can involve advanced analytics and predictive modeling to further enhance the findings.

 ---

-## License
-This project is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the code.

----